ghilesZ/parsley/README.md

 ### PPX
-You can use Parsley's functionnalities on your OCaml source code using the ppx that goes with the library
+You can use Parsley's functionnalities on your OCaml source code using the ppx that goes with the library.
+It generates pretty warning messages using OCaml's warning styles as in the following examples.

 ##### todo example